Hybrid A* Path Planning with Multi-Modal Motion Extension for Four-Wheel Steering Mobile Robots: Methodology

 Traditional Hybrid A* algorithms are designed for robots with fixed motion patterns, typically based on Ackermann steering models, and cannot fully exploit the multi-modal motion advantages of four-wheel independent steering systems.
 To overcome the limitations of traditional algorithms, this research enhances state representation and search strategies to achieve unified modeling of multiple motion modes.

 The core idea is to extend the original three-dimensional state space $(x, y, \theta)$ to a four-dimensional state space $(x, y, \theta, m)$, where the motion mode variable $m$ is explicitly modeled as the fourth dimension of the state.
 Specifically, $m \in \{1, 2, 3\}$ corresponds to Ackermann steering, lateral steering and parallel movement, respectively.
-Constraint formulas are given in \cref{motion1,motion2}.

 In the expanded four-dimensional state space, state expansion process includes two operations: intra-modal expansion and inter-modal expansion.
 Intra-modal expansion maintains the current motion mode unchanged and generates successor states in the three-dimensional pose space according to the corresponding kinematic model; inter-modal expansion performs mode switching at the current position, producing successor states with different motion modes but the same pose.
-To effectively manage state space complexity, the algorithm employs heuristic modal selection strategies, choosing the most effective motion mode based on the relative direction between the current position and target, and minimizing unnecessary modal switches while maintaining trajectory continuity under constraint satisfaction.
+To effectively manage state space complexity, the algorithm employs heuristic modal selection strategies, choosing the most effective motion mode based on the relative state between the current position and target, and minimizing unnecessary modal switches while maintaining trajectory continuity under constraint satisfaction.
+The sampling strategies associated with each motion mode are illustrated in \cref{fig2}.

 To accommodate the needs of multi-modal expansion, we introduce a reference velocity and sampling time mechanism to replace the traditional fixed forward iteration distance method.
 By setting reference velocity $v_{\text{ref}}$ and iteration time $\Delta t$, the forward iteration distance is dynamically calculated as $\Delta s = v_{\text{ref}} \times \Delta t$.
 This improvement lays the foundation for subsequent multi-modal RS curve expansion and mode switching cost quantification.